 - Stubborn foot or toenail issues?
 Mix one drop of Oregano with a teaspoon of coconut oil and apply it topically.

 - Soothe sore muscles with my special Bath Soak.
-Dissolve in very warm bath water, 1 cup Epsom Salts and 1/2 cup Himalayan Salt, and then add your choice of 5 drops of Eucalyptus and 5 drops of Rosemary OR 5 drops of Lavender and 5 drops of Peppermint.
+Dissolve in very warm bath water 1 cup of Epsom Salts and 1/2 cup of Himalayan Salt, and then add your choice of 5 drops of Eucalyptus and 5 drops of Rosemary OR 5 drops of Lavender and 5 drops of Peppermint or Wintergreen.
 Soak and enjoy!

 The use of my Organic Essential Oils is limited only by your imagination!
 How many more ideas can you think of?